 The architecture of Checkmk allows the setting up of an efficient monitoring system in a few minutes, without any unnecessary added load on the monitored systems.
 Checkmk obtains its information via its own agents or via SNMP.
 The advantage of the Checkmk agents is their ability to retrieve information for individual programs, tasks and services.
 In addition, plug-ins for web server solutions are also available.

-Keep an eye on response times and the certificates of web servers
+Checking response times and the certificates of web servers

 Companies should anchor the checking of the availability of their web servers in their IT monitoring system.
 In this way they always have an eye on whether their servers deliver the desired response times and send the expected content in response to requests.
 If something goes wrong here, IT teams receive immediate notification.